 This empathy that we gain from reading should lead to greater understanding of others, but it should also lead to greater understanding of ourselves.
-To put it more bluntly, after you read a story…you might find that you have some traits in common with the villain as much as the hero.
+To put it more bluntly, after you read a story…you might find that you have traits in common with the villain - as many as you do with the hero.
 You might BE the villain.
-The more I write stories, the more I realize that there’s only one place to go fishing for the sins and follies of the characters and that’s in the depths of my own black heart.
+The more I write stories, the more I realize that there’s only one place to go fishing for the sins and follies of the characters and that’s in the depths of my own dark heart.
 Why do I point this out?

 Because being a human, I find that this is not the way we (I) like to read stories.
 For goodness sakes, if Cinderella’s stepmother read the story of Cinderella, she would probably identify with Cinderella.
 She might take a moment to consider how unfair the story was to stepmothers – maybe, maybe not.
 But given the kind of person she was, I’ll just bet that she had convinced herself that she was terribly overworked and under appreciated – especially by her horrible step daughter.
 Bad people don’t always know they’re bad.
 They’ve spent years convincing themselves that their actions make sense and that they are the victims.
 Look at any person that’s thoroughly bad.
 I can guarantee you that they at least started off seeing themselves as reacting to evil not causing it.

 Being exploited, duped, discriminated against or otherwise victimized is common to the protagonists of stories and movies.
 There is always something to overcome.
 We tend to identify with the protagonist of a story.
 The stories we tell ourselves as a culture often focus on a clear cut narrative, hero versus villain.
 Along with the hero, the reader or movie goer gets to feel heroic without actually being locked in a tower for years, or being forced to live in the forest with a group of merry men clad in tights, or being tracked down by Russian spies – whatever your choice of hero has to suffer before the big win.